maleghast/birthdayman-sqlite/README.md

 [NBB](https://github.com/babashka/nbb) - here's a link to his [project](https://github.com/danownsthisspace/birthman)

-In the spirit of trying to learn NBB for myself but get a flying start from Dan's excellent video, I decided to change the DB tpo sqlite3 and to add another bit of data (what the person wants for their birthday), and then add extra functionality to change the gift idea and to be able to search for birthdays on an arbitrary date.
+In the spirit of trying to learn NBB for myself but get a flying start from Dan's excellent video, I decided to change the DB to sqlite3 and to add another bit of data (what the person wants for their birthday), and then add extra functionality to change the gift idea and to be able to search for birthdays on an arbitrary date.

 [Here's a link to Dan's video](https://youtu.be/_-G9EKaAyuI) - The video is Dan coding and getting pair assistance